Spain, Catalonia to try dialogue after acrimonious independence vote

 Spain's main papers, including left-leaning El Pais, right-leaning El Mundo and Catalonia's biggest daily la Vanguardia, also pushed that line.

 "End the do-nothing policy," said La Vanguardia in an editorial.
-"There is no recent precedent in democratic Europe for a civil mobilisation on such a scale...
-To ignore it or to minimise it would be a serious mistake.
+"There is no recent precedent in democratic Europe for a civil mobilization on such a scale...
+To ignore it or to minimize it would be a serious mistake.
 At this point, a standoff would be a major political mistake."

 A TOUGH ASK